Can I Sue My HOA for My Slip and Fall?

 - Proper record keeping.
 HOAs must keep maintenance and repair

-records and communicate with residents regarding safety concerns to ensure procedures are followed, and concerns are addressed. - Insurance coverage.
+records and communicate with residents regarding safety concerns to ensure procedures are followed and concerns are addressed. - Insurance coverage.
 HOAs carry liability insurance coverage to compensate residents or visitors injured on the association’s property.
 Ensuring adequate insurance coverage is another duty of the HOA.

 Common Injuries to Residents in HOA-Involved Slip and Fall Cases